pythontime/tac-live_terraform_3_30_23/lab-09/09-instructions.md

 - Copy and paste the token from the browser to the CLI.
 - Verify that the connection is valid.

-> Note: take a look at the .terraform.d directory and locate the credentials.tfrc.json file.
+> Note: take a look at the ~/.terraform.d directory and locate the credentials.tfrc.json file.
 This contains your Terraform Cloud token.

 ## Setup a new AWS access key
 - Create a new access key in the AWS console